-Beauty Q&A: Should You Use Liquid or Powder Foundation?July 12, 2021
+Beauty Q&A: Should You Use Liquid or Powder Foundation?January 24, 2022

 Liquid foundation works for any and every skin type.
 These formulas range from light to full coverage and come in every finish imaginable.
 If you want to subtly even out your skin tone, select a light-coverage foundation, while full-coverage formulas will conceal imperfections with ease and create a blank slate for more glam makeup looks.
-The NYX Professional Makeup Can’t Stop Won’t Stop Foundation provides a matte, waterproof finish that won’t transfer for up to 24 hours.
-It’s available in 45 shades and is non-comedogenic, making it a great fit for anyone who likes a full-coverage look.
+The Maybelline New York Fit Me Matte + Poreless Liquid Foundation provides a matte, natural finish with 12 hour lasting wear.
+It’s available in 40 shades and is non-comedogenic, making it a great fit for anyone who likes a full-coverage look.